 The College will endeavor to respond to and resolve all complaints quickly and effectively.
-Individuals in the protected classifications who believe they have been harassed or discriminated against in violation of the Policy are encouraged to take action in any of the ways described in the Procedure.
+Individuals in the protected classifications who believe they have been harassed or discriminated against in violation of the Policy are encouraged to contact the Title IX Office.